StashCache/stashcache-tester/docs/development.rst

 Development Docs
 ================

 The StashCache tester is a workflow of multiple steps and tools working together.
-The workflow is shown in Figure :ref:`workflow-figure`.

 .. _workflow-figure: